Caribbean Pork Medallions with Salsa

 - 4 pork loin medallions

-- 2 tbsp jerk seasoning (or to taste)
+- 2 tablespoons jerk seasoning (or to taste)

 For the salsa:

-- 120g pot/pouch fresh pineapple and its juices, cut into 1 cm cubes
+- 120g pot/pouch fresh pineapple in natural juice, cut into 1cm cubes

-- 2 pouches microwaveable rice with peas (beans)
+- 2 x 250g pouches of microwaveable rice and peas (kidney beans, not garden peas)

 - 200g sugar snap peas

-Place the medallions on a board between 2 layers of cling film.
-Using the base of a small saucepan or rolling pin, bash them all over until they’re 1cm thin.
+Place the medallions on a chopping board between two layers of cling film.
+Using the base of a small saucepan or a rolling pin, bash them all over until 1cm thin.

-In a shallow bowl, mix the jerk seasoning with the vegetable oil.
-Add the pork and spoon over the marinade to coat the pork.
-Set aside for 10 mins, or longer if you wish.
+In a shallow bowl, mix the jerk seasoning with the oil.
+Add the pork, spoon over the marinade and coat both sides.
+Set aside for 10 minutes, or longer for fuller flavour if you wish.

-To make the salsa, add all the ingredients to a bowl, mix well and season to taste.
+To make the salsa, mix all the ingredients together in a medium bowl and season to taste.

-Heat an ovenproof pan or griddle pan for a couple of minutes until hot.
-Add the pork medallions to the pan and cook for three minutes on one side.
-Then turn the medallions over and place the pan in the oven to cook for a further six to eight mins or until the juices run clear.
+Heat an ovenproof frying or griddle pan for a couple of minutes until hot.
+Add the medallions to the pan and cook for 3 minutes on one side.
+Turn the medallions over and place the pan in the oven to cook for a further 6–8 minutes or until the juices run clear.

-Steam or boil the sugar snap peas in a pan of water on the hob and microwave the rice pouches as per pack instructions.
+Steam or boil the sugar snap peas in a pan of water on the hob for a few minutes and microwave the rice pouches as per packet instructions.

 Pork loin steaks could also be used, just remember to trim the fat off beforehand.